Last updated on July 30th, 2018 at 02:45 pm

 Other questions for your final interview

-Apart from the behavioral questions, they can also use some other questions, such as:
+Apart from the behavioral questions, they can also ask some other questions, for example:

 How do you imagine a typical day in work?

-They try to understand if your idea of a job matches the reality, if you understand what is expected from you, if you are ready to do it on a daily basis.
+They try to understand if your idea of a job matches the reality, if you understand what will be expected from you.

 The right answer to this question should reflect the reality.
 You should find enough information about the job on the website of the company, or directly on the job description.